Disco Inferno (wrestler): Independent appearances (2005–present)

 In 2005, Gilbertti went back to working the independent circuit in Georgia and Minnesota.
 He also wrestled for the Southern Wrestling Alliance and Vince Russo's Ring of Glory.

 Since 2009 he has worked as a trainer for Future Stars of Wrestling in Las Vegas and sometimes appears on the company's independent shows.

 He appeared at the WrestleCon Supershow during Wrestlemania 31 weekend in San Jose, California.
 He defeated Mr. T.A.

 Disco teamed with Eli Drake on March 11, 2018, at Future Stars of Wrestling in Las Vegas.
 The two lost to Raven and Tommy Dreamer.

-Podcasts and other work
+Podcasting

 In 2014, Gilbertti began appearing as a guest on Major League Wrestling Radio's podcasts and in early 2015 briefly had his own podcast 'Hot News' alongside Mike Sanders on Vince Russo's now defunct Pyro and Ballyhoo website.

 Gilbertti is currently one of the hosts of a podcast called Keepin it 100 with Konnan.
 He has been with the show since it debuted on Podcast One in 2016.
 He also does a podcast with Vince Russo called "Time Out".

-Booking career and legacy

-In June 2000, Gilbertti assisted in the booking of the WCW shows.
-During that time, the booking committee consisted of Gilbertti, Vince Russo, Bill Banks, Ed Ferrara, and Terry Taylor.
-During booking sessions, Gilbertti would occasionally joke with the creative team about potential angles: one included doing a Martian invasion storyline where the story would start with antennas coming out of Mike Tenay's head; another one would include a pre-recorded vignette showing an empty locker-room followed by a caption showing "Invisible Man: Coming Soon".

-In Vince Russo's book Rope Opera, Russo says when he was close to re-signing as head writer of the WWE creative team in mid-2002, he requested that Gilbertti be brought in with him; according to Russo, word got around about Gilbertti's booking to the point that Vince McMahon questioned Russo's decision about bringing in Gilbertti due to legitimate concerns about Gilbertti's ideas, and referenced the "Martian invasion" angle to him.
-Russo ended up not signing with WWE later and Gilbertti was not signed as a result as well.

-Gilbertti had a brief stint on the creative team in TNA in late 2007 to early 2008, when Russo brought him in.
-Post-WCW, during interviews and columns he had written, Gilbertti had been known to be very vocal about his preference of the entertainment aspect over the athletic component of professional wrestling.